Daniel-Northcutt/Daniel-Northcutt/README.md

 - 👋 Hi, I’m @Daniel-Northcutt
 - 👀 I’m interested learning how to code
 - 🌱 I’m currently learning sql and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on improving my skills
-- 📫 How to reach me ...

 <!---
 Daniel-Northcutt/Daniel-Northcutt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.